Thai food is arguably one of the best cuisines. And when you visit Thailand and have the authentic dishes, it’s a completely different experience.

 Fritters are so tasty, and these corn fritters look like an amazing snack to make.

-Being seasoned with Thai makrut lime leaves, curry paste, and other tasty ingredients, I think I’d like to try this as fun appetizer.
+Being seasoned with Thai makrut lime leaves, Thai paste, and other tasty ingredients, I think I’d like to try this as fun Thai appetizer.

 Or just grab some the next time I’m in Thailand!